- 27 Feb 2023

 You can also set location, attendees, and configure video conferencing for the event.
 All attendees added will receive an email invitation to the event.

-Once again, you will need to click “Run test” to ensure that this step is configured properly.
+Once again, you will need to click Test action to ensure that this step is configured properly.
 You should now see a new event in your Outlook calendar with the values you specified!

 A reference to an Outlook Calendar's Event ID is necessary for the Update event Outlook Calendar action.
 If you plan to create an automation to update Outlook Calendar events at any point in the future we strongly recommend creating a separate single line text field on your table to keep track of the Outlook Calendar Event ID for any newly created events.

-In order to set up the Outlook: Update event action, you will need to have it reference the Outlook Event ID for the event you are looking to update.
+As mentioned in the note above, in order to use the Outlook: Update event action, you will need to have it reference the Outlook Event ID for the event you are looking to update.
 This means that the Event ID from the Outlook Calendar will already need to be stored in Airtable.
 If your base is already using the Outlook: Create event action, then the Event ID for each event created by the automation will likely already be stored in Airtable.
 Otherwise, you'll need to either manually get the Event ID and store it in Airtable for reference or use our Airtable Sync integration: Outlook Calendar feature to sync your Outlook Calendar instance into a separate table in Airtable.

 If you choose to add "Dynamic" information for a field, you can add values from previous steps in your automation by clicking on the blue +.